Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The ClinicalKBQA Dataset

-\textbf{Question Collection:} {We first collect a set of questions by polling real interests of physicians and considering existing clinical question resources, including emrQA and MIMICSQL, and further identify questions that can be answered by ClinicalKB.} Compared with QA on structured tables \cite{wang2020text} and clinical notes \cite{pampari2018emrqa}, we found that questions on ClinicalKB cover a wide range of topics~(see Table~\ref{tab:question-example}).
+{We first collect a set of questions by polling real interests of physicians and considering existing clinical question resources, including emrQA and MIMICSQL, and further identify questions that can be answered by ClinicalKB.} Compared with QA on structured tables \cite{wang2020text} and clinical notes \cite{pampari2018emrqa}, the questions on ClinicalKB cover a much wider range of topics~(see Table~\ref{tab:question-example}).
 Some questions are not answerable by structured tables or a single clinical note.
-Take \textbf{Q8} as an example, ``indicators of diseases'' is usually not included in structured tables, and ``all medical records'' indicates answers cannot be found in a single note.
+Take \textbf{Q4} as an example, ``indicators of diseases'' are usually not included in structured tables, and the term ``all medical records'' indicates that answers cannot be found in a single note.

-{We then manually identified specific entities in the selected questions and replace them with generic placeholders to normalize and form question templates.} In total, we generated a set of $322$ question templates, including various paraphrases of questions with the same meanings.
-For example, the template for \textbf{Q3} in Table~\ref{tab:question-example} is ``\textit{What does patient $|$Patient$|$ take $|$Medication$|$ for}?", where the generic placeholders \textit{$|$Patient$|$} and \textit{$|$Medication$|$} are the topic entities of the question that need to be replaced by the corresponding ClinicalKB entities during question generation.
-We hope that the questions we collected from domain experts and the existing clinical question sources recognized by the community can provide a helpful resource of QA for researchers in both the medical domain and NLP community.
+We then manually identified specific entities in the selected questions and replace them with generic placeholders to normalize and form question templates.
+In total, we generated a set of $322$ question templates, including various paraphrases of questions with the same meanings.
+For example, the template for \textbf{Q2} in Table~\ref{tab:question-example} is ``\textit{What does patient $|$PatientID$|$ take $|$Medication$|$ for}?", where the generic placeholders \textit{$|$PatientID$|$} and \textit{$|$Medication$|$} are the topic entities of the question that need to be replaced by the corresponding ClinicalKB entities during question generation.
+We believe that the questions we collected from domain experts and the existing clinical question sources recognized by the community will provide a helpful resource of QA for researchers in the scientific community.